Olex2/Olex2Manual/Disorder/parts_and_occupancies.md

 - Use 'fix' and 'free' in the command-line.
 For example fix occu 1 fixes the occupancy of selected (or ALL atoms) to 1; free occu will make occupancy of selected (or ALL) 'refineable'.

 ## Linking Atom Occupancies
-Under Tools | Disorder | Link Selected Occupancies will link the occupan-cies of the two selected atoms to a free variable and set their sum to equal 1.
+Under Tools | Disorder | Link Selected Occupancies will link the occupancies of the two selected atoms to a free variable and set their sum to equal 1.
 Subsequent selections will be linked to another free variable.
 The free variable will be linked to a number in the FVAR instruction at the top of the .ins file 21 links to the second FVAR number, while 31 links to the third FVAR number etc. These number are then refined.
-Essential 21 means 1 x FVAR 2, while -21 means 1-(1 x FVAR 2)] in other words if two atoms have occupancies of 21 and -21 respectively the sum of their occu-pancies will equal one fully occupied atom.
+Essential 21 means 1 x FVAR 2, while -21 means 1-(1 x FVAR 2)] in other words if two atoms have occupancies of 21 and -21 respectively the sum of their occupancies will equal one fully occupied atom.
 Sometimes it quicker and easier to perform this using the command-line:
 - Using 'Part part occupancy' command, for example part 1 21 or part 2 -21.
 In the case new parts to be created, the one can select the atoms of different parts sequentially and issue part --p=N --lo command to create N new parts and link their occupancy.
 In the case N is greater than 2, the occupancies will be linked through a restraint (SUMP) represented by a linear equation, rather than by a constraint.
 - Using 'Fvar variable times' command, where 'times' is the FVAR multiplier, typically 1.
 For example fvar 2 1 or fvar -2 1.